gbln-org/gbln-spec/README.md

 ---

 *GBLN - Goblin Bounded Lean Notation*
-*The first LLM-native data format* 🦇
+*The first type-safe, memory-bounded LLM-native data format* 🦇

 **Built for the AI era.
 Optimised for machines.
 Readable by humans.**